ms2data/ms2-quick-start/README.md

 While this type of nested view might look simple, it's very difficult to create in most modern data tools.
 For example, clicking on the **SQL** tab in the results panel will show the SQL that was used to generate the results.
 This SQL is not easy to write (especially for an LLM) and is prone to errors.
 And if you want to change the query, you would have to write and validate the SQL manually.

 <img src="docs/screenshots/vs-code-view-sql.png" alt="VS Code View SQL" width="500"/>

+#### Troubleshooting Autocomplete
+If you're having trouble with the autocomplete feature, here are a few things to try:
+- **Ensure you've typed a space or `Tab`** after the start of your code (e.g., after `view:`).
+- **Wait 2-3 seconds** for the suggestion to appear.
+The service latency is not yet optimized, so it can sometimes take a moment.
+- **Disable other AI copilots.** If you use tools like GitHub Copilot, they may provide conflicting suggestions.
+Try disabling them for this workspace.
+- **Start with valid Malloy.** Autocomplete works best when it has a valid starting point, such as `view: ` or `query: `.
+- **This feature is new and finicky.** We are actively working to improve its reliability.
+Please share any feedback you have!

 ## Step 3: Publish to the MS2 Service